Katherine A. Rafferty, Director

 Sydney Ellis, undergraduate research assistant

-Sydney is an undergraduate student at Iowa State.
-She is majoring in Psychology with a minor is Communication Studies.
-While at Iowa State, Sydney has served as a Cyclone Aide, Career Coach, and Undergraduate Research Assistant.
-She is currently working with Dr. Rafferty on her Honors Capstone Project assessing the parental caregivers’ social support needs, with a particular focus on how medical providers can improve their communication with parents of children living with complex chronic conditions.
+Sydney graduated in May 2019 from Iowa State University.
+She is majored in Psychology.
+While at Iowa State, Sydney served as a Cyclone Aide, Career Coach, and Undergraduate Research Assistant.
+She is recently completed her Honors Capstone Project assessing the parental caregivers’ social support needs, with a particular focus on how medical providers can use more helpful supportive communication when interacting with parents of medically complex children.